Save more with fun money saving challenges

 You can do all three, or just commit to one:

 - Reduce the number of new items you buy.
 This means being intentional with your purchases and making every one align with your values and financial goals.
-No emotional and spontaneous spending.
+No emotional and unnecessary spending.

 - Reuse what you already have and give it a new purpose.
 Take old ratty t-shirts and make them useful in the garage.
 Fill empty spray bottles with your own homemade cleaners.
 Rinse out peanut butter jars and use them to save coins.
 You get the idea.
 Be resourceful.